Parreirao2/VPet/README.md

 - **Typewriter Effect**: Responses appear with realistic typing animation
 - **Friendly Error Handling**: User-friendly error messages for API issues
 - **Secure Storage**: API keys stored locally and securely

+### 🧠 Context Awareness
+- **Application Monitoring**: The pet actively monitors the applications you are using and can comment on them, bringing a new level of interaction.
+- **Intelligent Movement**: VPet is aware of your workspace and will intelligently move away from active application windows to avoid obstructing your view.
+- **Smart Responses**: The AI can provide context-aware responses based on the detected application, with a memory system to provide relevant follow-up comments.
+- **Frequency Control**: To avoid being intrusive, the pet uses smart frequency control to limit how often it comments on your applications.

 ### 💰 Currency & Game Hub
 - **Coin Economy**: Earn coins through gameplay and pet care activities